 - Unpack the archive on the remote computer.

 - Start Remote Agent from the console on the remote computer.

-- Ensure that inbound connections to Remote Agent are not blocked by the firewall.
+- Ensure that inbound connections to Remote Agent (by default, it uses port 9100) are not blocked by the firewall.

 - On the local computer, start dotTrace as a standalone application.